As part of our dedication to equality, diversity and inclusion, the NCA uses a comprehensive system of Equality Impact Assessments (EQIAs).

 Strategies, policies and guidelines

-EQIAs are undertaken on all Group documents that appear on the Document Management System, including strategies, polices and guidelines.
+EQIAs are undertaken on all Group documents that appear on the Document Management System, including strategies, policies and guidelines.
 This takes place either at the planning stage of a new process or at the review stage of an existing process (usually three years after the initial publication).

 For existing services, EQIAs are carried out on a three-year rolling programme.